sannansaleem/Green-Energy-Stock-Analysis/README.md

 - Refactoring already running code may lead to new errors or bugs creeping into the code and therefore increase time consumed with now debugging it.

-- When refactoring someone else’s’ code one cannot always ensure prior proper documentation which may lead to time taken to understand it before refactoring it and even then may not allow for the improvement in the best possible way.
+- When refactoring someone else’s code one cannot always ensure prior proper documentation which may lead to time taken to understand it before refactoring it and even then may not allow for the improvement in the best possible way.

 ### <ins>How do these pros and cons apply to refactoring the original VBA script</ins>?